 We rely on a limited number of suppliers and contract manufacturers.
 In particular, we use a single manufacturer, with which we have no long-term contract and from which we purchase on a purchase-order basis, to produce our proprietary ShotSpotter sensors.
 Our reliance on a sole contract manufacturer increases our risks since we do not currently have any alternative or replacement manufacturers, and we do not maintain a high volume of inventory.
 In the event of an interruption in our supply from our sole contract manufacturer, we may not be able to develop alternate or secondary sources without incurring material additional costs and substantial delays.
 Furthermore, these risks could materially and adversely affect our business if one of our contract manufacturers is impacted by a natural disaster or other interruption at a particular location because each of our contract manufacturers produces our products from a single location.
-Although each of our contract manufacturers has alternative manufacturing locations, transferring manufactured in significant quantities in concentrated geographic regions, particularly in Greater China.
+Although each of our contract manufacturers has alternative manufacturing locations, transferring manufacturing to another location may result in significant delays in the availability of our sensors.
+Also, many standardized components used broadly in our sensors are manufactured in significant quantities in concentrated geographic regions, particularly in Greater China.
 As a result, protracted regional crises, or issues with manufacturing facilities could lead to eventual shortages of necessary components.
 It could be difficult, costly and time consuming to obtain alternative sources for these components, or to change product designs to make use of alternative components.
 In addition, difficulties in transitioning from an existing supplier to a new supplier could create delays in component availability that would have a significant impact on our ability to fulfill orders for our products.